Memory Layout of a C Program

 The pointer to the top of the stack is called the Stack Pointer.
 Stack Pointer stores the address of the top of the stack memory.

 The stack memory has automatic memory management for both allocation and de-allocation.
 The programmer has no control over the memory of the stack.
-When constructing a stack-frame, the local variable of the function is allocated and de-allocated when the stack-frame is about to pop up from the stack segment.
+When constructing a stack-frame, the function allocates and deallocates its local variable when it is about to pop up from the stack segment.
 This also defines the scope of a variable.

 Stack Error Conditions